-Our mission at the California Sudanese Lost Boys and Girls Foundation is to foster community-based assistance to San Diego Lost Boys by providing Educational, dental, and family emergency assistance.
+The California Sudanese Lost Boys and Girls Foundation fosters community-based assistance to San Diego Lost Boys and Girls of Sudan by providing Educational and family emergency assistance.
 We also provide school supplies, uniforms, a daily meal, and teachers' salaries to Awoda Primary School in South Sudan, one of the country's most inferior schools.

 The Lost Boys and Girls began their journey in 1987 when their villages were attacked by the Khartoum Government.
 The United States Department of Health and Human Services Administration for Children and Families Office of Refugee Resettlement stated that Khartoum Government factions began to attack peaceful villages in South Sudan, kidna